GemTalk/Grail/README.md

 ### Automated Tests

-One option is to just rely on the Python test suite.
-So far no effort has been made to build SUnit tests.
+Eventually we will rely on the Python test suite, but for now have started with a number of SUnit tests.